roachfire/roachlab/networking/README.md

 4. Select **Cloudflare** as your DNS provider and head to [this page](https://dash.cloudflare.com/profile/api-tokens) to get your API key.
 If you haven't generated one yet, click **Create Token**.
 Select **Edit Zone DNS** as your template.
 Select your domain for **Include -> Specific Zone -> Select...** and click **Continue to summary**.
 Then click **Create token**.
 The next screen will give you your API Token.
 Copy it and paste it after the "=" in the **Credentials File Content** box back in Nginx Proxy Manager.
 Then click **Save**.
 #### Adding our services to NGINX Proxy Manager
 1. Now we'll need to add proxy hosts to NPM.
 Select **Dashboard** in NGINX Proxy Manager and click **Add Proxy Host**.
 2. We'll start with one for NGINX Proxy Manager.
 Enter "nginx.your.domain" in the **Domain Names** box.
 For scheme, select `http`.
-Enter the IP address or hostname of your server in the next box, followed by "81" in the **Forward Port** box.
+Enter the IP address or hostname (I recommend the hostname so you don't have to worry about changing IP addresses) of your server in the next box, followed by "81" in the **Forward Port** box.
 Toggle the **Cache Assets** and **Block Common Exploits** settings.
 3. Now, we can add our SSL cert.
 Click on the **SSL** tab and select your new wildcard certificate from the **SSL Certificate** dropdown.
 Turn on all of the toggles and then click **Save**.
 Repeat this process for all services you self-host, even those that you don't wish to expose to the web.
 Note that some services will use `https` instead of `http` as their scheme.
 ### Pi-hole
 This container can be accessed at http://<dockerhostipaddress>:82/admin.
 Upon entering the address, you'll be presented with the login screen.